What is a Cinemagraph?

-At first we planned on just teaching you how to create a cinemagraph in photoshop.
+At first we planned on just teaching you how to create a cinemagraph as a Photoshop GIF.
 Then we realized that it’s just as important to know how to shoot a cinemagraph with your camera before taking it into Photoshop.

 Here are some things you’ll need in order to capture footage for your cinemagraph:

 - A camera that can record video (Anything from a DSLR to an iPhone)

 - A sturdy tripod (You’ll need your scene to be relatively still in order to really achieve this effect.
 A sturdy tripod is one of the best ways to ensure your Framing is consistent.)

 - A subject (Something or someone that is doing something with a continuous movement.
 In our case we used a record player.
 As long as there is a distinct starting and stopping point.